Search: 661 results

 For most certainly I tell you, whoever may tell this mountain, 'Be taken up and cast into the sea,' and doesn't doubt in his heart, but believes that what he says is happening; he shall have whatever he says.

-Then one of the scribes [an expert in Mosaic Law] came up and listened to them arguing [with one another], and noticing that Jesus answered them well, asked Him, “Which commandment is first and most important of all?”
+And one of the scribes came up [and] heard them debating.
+[When he] saw that he answered them well, he asked him, "Which commandment is the most important of all?"

 Jesus answered, "The most important is, 'Listen, Israel!
 The Lord our God, the Lord is one.